Principles underlying efficient exciton transport unveiled by information-geometric analysis

-\textit{Fisher Information Matrix -- } We mainly focus on non-equilibrium transport properties of a single quantum of energy that is generated, transported and extracted before another excitation enters the system, reflecting excitation events that are rare or transient.
-However, as we later show, our general conclusions equally hold in steady-state scenarios.
-For now, to investigate transport efficiency in terms of the full time evolution of the system, we consider the probability distribution

-where $P_{max}$ is the final trap population.
-This is the likelihood of the excitation arriving at the sink at some time $t$, normalized by the total probability of successful transport (see Fig.~\ref{fig:IntroFig}b).
+\textit{Fisher Information Matrix --} Our primary focus is the non-equilibrium transport properties of a single energy quantum that is generated, transported and extracted before another excitation enters the system; reflecting excitation events that are rare or transient.
+However, as shown later, our general conclusions also hold in steady-state scenarios.
+For now, to investigate transport efficiency over the full time evolution of the system, we consider the probability distribution $f_{arr}(t, \vec{\eta}) = (P_{max})^{-1} \frac{\partial}{\partial t} \bra{\text{trap}} \rho(t, \vec{\eta}) \ket{\text{trap}}$, where $P_{max}$ is the final trap population.
+This `arrival time' distribution is the likelihood of the excitation arriving at the trap at time $t$, normalized by the total probability of successful transport.
 Using this, measures of transport efficiency such as the mean and variance of the arrival time can be computed.
-Our goal is to determine which, and how many, of our model's physical input parameters contribute most to determining these properties.
-We explore the parameter space of our models with the Fisher Information Matrix (FIM)~\cite{Sl:InfoGeomMethods} which, for the distribution in Eq.~\eqref{eq:fom}, is defined as
+Our goal is to determine which, and how many, of our model's physical input parameters ($\vec{\eta}$) contribute most to determining these properties.
+We explore the parameter space of our models with the Fisher Information Matrix (FIM)~\cite{Sl:InfoGeomMethods} which, for a distribution $f(t, \vec{\eta})$, is defined as